Aphelious/Budget_analyzer/README.md

 description terms in the spreadsheet that would be more informative if kept together.
 Collocation is the best fit technique and I incorporated the library in a branch called 'NLP'.

+What i really like about this project is that the parser is basically a very rudimentary machine learning algorithm.